lifewinning/networks.land/activities/what-is-the-internet-made-of/2-build-the-internet.md

 permalink: activities/build-the-internet/
 ---

 This is probably the most fun but also right now the hardest activity to reproduce without us right now because of the use of the beautiful network modeling blocks created for this project by [Disk Cactus](http://diskcactus.com).
-A description of the kit's pieces is below under **Materials**,
+A description of the kit's pieces is below under **Materials**.

 *Objective: Understand how different objects that make up the internet connect to each other and that the internet is a **network of networks***